-As I was reading the recent book review in the Charlotte Observer of former TV reporter and producer Meryl Comer’s book, “Slow Dancing With a Stranger: Lost and Found in the Age of Alzheimer’s,” I was struck by the power and TRUTH of her message.
+As I was reading a recent book review of former TV reporter and producer Meryl Comer’s book, “Slow Dancing With a Stranger: Lost and Found in the Age of Alzheimer’s,” I was struck by the power and TRUTH of her message.

 An estimated 87 percent of people living with Alzheimer’s are cared for in the home setting by family members over age 50 – “and we caregivers are the keeper of the secret,” she says.
 “As women, we were trained to be stoic and swallow our pain and really not talk about it.
 This is permission to say: ‘This is a cruel disease, and we have to stop it.’
 My goal as an advocate is to change the conversation.
 It’s unacceptable for our future.”

 Comer speaks from deep experience.
 Two decades ago, Comer’s husband, Harvey Gralnick, MD, held a high position at the National Institutes of Health when he was diagnosed with younger-onset Alzheimer’s.
 Her mother was also subsequently diagnosed with the disease.
 So Comer gave up her successful journalism career to become a full-time caregiver.
 Now, she heads the Geoffrey Beene Foundation’s Alzheimer’s Initiative.

 As we enter this New Year, I honor Comer’s story and I embrace her words.
 The time has long come for us to be open books, to lift the veil, to drag our personal experiences with Alzheimer’s out into the light.
 We shouldn’t expend energy covering it up or trying to keep it a secret.
 We should be sharing all we can and supporting each other, with all the love and transparency that we can possibly generate.